MLS Cup 2016: Ticketing

 Tickets for the match were divided into several blocs for allocation.
 A pre-sale event a week before the cup final sold 20,000 seats to existing season ticket holders, based on seniority; the sale did not guarantee similar seats to their season tickets, causing fans to complain on social media.
 A public sale on December 5 sold out 9,000 tickets, which quickly appeared on secondary markets for well above face value.
 An additional 5,000 seats were allocated to MLS, including 1,500 tickets for traveling supporters from Seattle.

 Broadcasting

 The 2016 final was broadcast by Fox Sports on terrestrial television in the United States, for the first time since 2008.
 The match was also carried by UniMás on terrestrial television and ESPN Deportes Radio on terrestrial radio in Spanish within the United States.
-Sirius XM broadcast the match on satellite radio in the United States.
+SiriusXM broadcast the match on satellite radio in the United States.
 In Canada, the match was broadcast in English by TSN and in French by RDS.
 The MLS Cup was broadcast internationally by Fox Sports in Latin America and Africa, ESPN Brasil in Brazil, Sky Sports in the United Kingdom, Eurosport in Europe, and BeIN Sports in southeastern Asia and Australia.

 Fox and TSN broadcast pre-game shows on their respective networks, in addition to regular coverage.
 Fox also broadcast the MLS Cup using a virtual reality app for the first time.